D-17B: Guidance software

 Autonetics was the associate contractor for the Minuteman (MM) guidance system, which included the flight and prelaunch software.
 This software was programmed in assembly language into a D17 disk computer.
-TRW provided the guidance equations that Autonetics programmed and was also responsible for the verification of the flight software.
+TRW (Thompson Ramo Wooldridge Inc.) provided the guidance equations that Autonetics programmed and was also responsible for the verification of the flight software.
 When MM I became operational, the flight computer was the only digital computer in the system.
 The targeting was done at Strategic Air Command (SAC) Headquarters by the Operational Targeting Program developed by TRW to execute on an IBM 709 mainframe computer.

 Sylvania Electronics Systems was selected to develop the first ground-based command and control system using a programmable computer.
 They developed the software, the message processing and control unit for Wing 6.
-To support the deployment of the Wing 6 system, TRW, Inc. developed the execution plan program (EPP) from a mainframe computer at SAC and performed an independent checkout of the command and control software.
+To support the deployment of the Wing 6 system, TRW developed the execution plan program (EPP) from a mainframe computer at SAC and performed an independent checkout of the command and control software.
 The EPP assisted in assigning targets and launch time for the missiles.

 The MM II missile was deployed with a D-37C disk computer.
 Autonetics also programmed functional simulators and the code inserter verifier that was used at Wing headquarters to generate and test the flight program codes to go into the airborne computer.